TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/in-your-head/readme.md

 "I don't like it," I said.
 "It makes me sick."

 And of course, they told me, "Just give it a try.
 You'll like it really.
-It's all in your head."
+It's [just](https://www.todepond.com/wikiblogarden/better-computing/just/) in your head."

 <br>